-What they are essentially saying is that couples that stay together happily seem to pick up their battles wisely and focus on only the ones that can be solved and not get trapped in an endless cycle of fighting that goes on and on or repeating the same argument over and over again.
+What they are essentially saying is that couples that stay together happily seem to pick up their battles wisely and focus on only the ones that can be solved, not get trapped in an endless fighting cycle that goes on and on or repeating the same argument over and over again.

-Dr. John Gottman describes a repair attempt as “any statement or action, silly or otherwise, that prevents negativity from escalating out of control.”
-Partners in healthy relationships repair very early and often in their relationships and have a lot of strategies on how to.
+Dr. John Gottman describes a repair attempt as “any statement or action, silly or otherwise, that prevents negativity from escalating out of control between one another.”
+Partners in healthy relationships repair very early and often in their relationships and have a lot of strategies on how to do so.
 This is one of the most efficient exercises to help couples stop fighting.

 There are different ways you can repair a rupture (that is, rebuild a connection after emotional damage) or a conflict and learn how to avoid fights in relationship.
 You can start by using repair phrases that start with “I feel”, “Sorry”, or “I appreciate”.
-The best part about this is you can get as creative as you like, coming up with your own personalized ways, which in the end fulfills the need of calming both of you down.
+The best part about this is that you can get as creative as you like, coming up with your own personalized ways, which in the end fulfills the need to calm both of you down.
 This is one of the most effective answers to how to stop the cycle of fighting in a relationship.

 Related Reading: 10 Critical Emotional Needs In A Relationship

-What is a complaint but an unmet need?
-When we don’t ask for what we need, we turn to complaints about our needs not getting met.
-People often use sentences like, “Why did you…?” or “You know I didn’t like it when you…” to tell their partner that they are dissatisfied with their words or actions.
-However, the number one problem with these critiques and complaints is that they are harmful to your relationship and would lead you nowhere on how to stop the cycle of fighting in a relationship and might lead to an unhealthy relationship.
+People often use sentences like “Why did you…” or “You know I didn’t like it when you…” to tell their partner that they are dissatisfied with their words or actions.
+However, the number one problem with these critiques and complaints is that they are harmful to your relationship and lead you nowhere on how to stop the cycle of fighting in a relationship and might lead to an unhealthy relationship.

 How to stop fighting in a relationship?
-Start by expressing how you feel first, be specific and then say what you need from your partner to avoid general complaints like “we argue all the time”.
+Start by expressing how you feel first, being specific, and then saying what you need from your partner to avoid general complaints like “we argue all the time”.
 It is also important that you offer to make changes by asking if there is anything they would like you to change.

 Accusatory tones or words can also get in the way of a constructive discussion about your issues.
 As soon as either of you feels attacked, the defensive walls come up and constructive communication becomes impossible, leaving no room for a different perspective.
-While we may know this, most of us still use statements that imply that the other person has intentionally hurt us and are to be wholly blamed to making you angry in the relationship.
-We focus on the other person’s behavior without any time spent thinking about why we’re feeling hurt.
+While we may know this, most of us still use statements that imply that the other person has intentionally hurt us and is to be wholly blamed for making us angry in the relationship.
+We focus on the other person’s behavior without spending any time thinking about why we’re feeling hurt.

 Starting your sentence with ‘I’ helps you talk about difficult feelings, say how the problem is affecting you, and prevent your partner from feeling blamed.
 It leads us to take responsibility for our feelings while also stating what bothers us.
 This opens up the path of conversation between couples and is one of the most effective exercises to help couples stop fighting.